pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/bridge-funds/use-etherscan.md

 ---
 title: Bridge your funds with Etherscan
-description: Bridge funds between Goerli and Linea using Etherscan
+description: Bridge funds between Goerli and PepeSync using Etherscan
 sidebar_position: 1
 ---